Nocturna (film): Plot

 Tim, a young boy living in a dilapidated orphanage, is bullied for his fear of the dark.
 At night, he sneaks onto the roof of the orphanage to gaze up at the stars in the sky.

 When Tim is too afraid to retrieve a ball from the basement, the other children retaliate by stealing the doorknob he uses to gain access to the roof, forcing Tim to find a different route to the rooftop.
 When he eventually manages to climb back up to the roof, he notices his favorite star suddenly disappear.

-Shortly after, Time meets a large, ape-like figure called the Cat Shepherd, who herds cats to protect children.
+Shortly after, Tim meets a large, ape-like figure called the Cat Shepherd, who herds cats to protect children.
 A narcoleptic cat named Tobermory, becomes Tim's personal guardian.
 Tim convinces the Cat Shepherd to help find out what is happening to the stars.

 The Sheperd takes Tim to see Moka, the guardian of the night within the Night World and pleads for him to return the stars to the night sky.
 Moka pays scarce attention to the boy's pleas, so Tim asks the Cat Shepherd to take him to the Lighthouse of the Stars, where he thinks he may find the answer to the strange phenomena.

 Tim, the Shepherd, and Tobermory race against the clock through the streets of Nocturna, a world in which creatures of all shapes and sizes work to create the night as we all know it.
 An ominous threat, known as "The Darkness", is putting the night and the inhabitants of Nocturna in danger by causing children to become restless or have nightmares.

 As Tim continues his investigation into the disappearing stars, he discovers that The Darkness was created through his fear of the dark.
 After tricking the Darkness into approaching him, Tim manages to overcome his fear, defeat The Darkness, and save Nocturna.
 The next day, Tim surprises his friends by retrieving the ball from the basement.
 Impressed, they decide to play with him again.